Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Experiments

-We run $18$ different zero-shot domain adaptation tasks across three OAG and PubMed graphs.
-Each heterogeneous graph has node classification tasks for both source and target node types.
-Only source node types have labels, while target node types have none during training.
-The performance is evaluated by NDCG and MRR --- widely adopted ranking metrics~\cite{hu2020heterogeneous, hu2020gpt}.
+We run $18$ different zero-shot transfer learning tasks across three OAG and PubMed graphs.
+We run each experiment $3$ times and report the average value.
+Due to the space limitation, we report the standard deviations and results on OAG-computer networks and OAG-machine learning in Appendix~\ref{appendix:result:da}.
+Each heterogeneous graph has the same node classification task for both source and target node types.
+During training, we are given 1) the heterogeneous graph structure information (i.e., adjacency matrices), 2) input node attribute matrices for all node types, and 3) labels on source-type nodes for the classification task.
+During the test phase, we predict labels on target-type nodes for the same classification task.
+The performance is evaluated by NDCG and MRR --- widely adopted ranking metrics~\cite{hu2020gpt, hu2020heterogeneous}.

-In Tables~\ref{tab:oag:cs},~\ref{tab:pubmed},~\ref{tab:oag:cn}, and~\ref{tab:oag:ml}, our proposed method \method consistently outperforms all baselines on all tasks and graphs by up to $73.3\%$ higher in MRR (P-A(L1) task in OAG-CS, Table \ref{tab:oag:cs}).
-When we compare with the original accuracy possible using the model pretrained on the source domain without any domain adaptation ($3$rd column, \textit{Source}), the results are even more impressive.
-Here we see our method \method provides relative gains of up to $340\%$ higher MRR without using any labels from the target domain.
-These results show the clear effectiveness of \method on zero-shot domain adaptation tasks on a heterogeneous graph.
+In Tables~\ref{tab:oag:cs} and ~\ref{tab:pubmed}, our proposed method \method consistently outperforms all baselines on all tasks and graphs by up to $73.3\%$ higher in MRR (P-A(L1) task in OAG-CS, Table \ref{tab:oag:cs}).
+When we compare with the base accuracy using the model pretrained on the source domain without any domain adaptation ($3$rd column, \textit{Base}), the results are even more impressive.
+We see our method \method provides relative gains of up to $340\%$ higher MRR without using any labels from the target domain.
+These results show the clear effectiveness of \method on zero-shot transfer learning tasks on a heterogeneous graph.
+We mention that venue and author node types are not directly connected in the OAG graphs (Figure~\ref{fig:schema1:oag} in Appendix), but \method successfully transfer knowledge by passing intermediate node types.

-We note that in OAG graphs, the paper and author node types have different modalities (text and graph embeddings), and in the PubMed graph, disease and gene node types have different modalities (text and graph embeddings).
-In all cases, \method still transfers knowledge successfully while all baselines show poor performance even between domains of the same modalities (as they do not consider different feature extractors in HGNN models).
-Finally, we mention that venue and author node types are not directly connected in the OAG graphs (Figure~\ref{fig:schema1:oag}), but \method successfully transfer knowledge by passing the intermediate nodes.